NieneB/InternshipReport/index.md

 - Showing height related field names on a height map.
 - Showing ground water levels in relation to field names about water, swamps and soil types.
 - Vegetation types, present on a field in the current situation vs what the field-name tells us about the historic vegetation.
-- Showing names with relation to wind direction, in their position relative to the closest town or city
+- Showing names with relation to wind direction, in their position relative to the closest town or city.

 #### Main idea
 Eventually one of the ideas was chosen.
 Namely, showing the field names on a height map.
 By doing this, it includes also names related to water and swamps, for lower areas are more wet then higher areas.
 Also vegetation types, dependent on wet or dry situations, will be included for their is a relation.